Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: Multi-Band Hubbard Model

 Having formulated the kinetic part of the Hamiltonian, we now consider the interacting part of the Hamiltonian ($H_\mathrm{int}$) which is described in terms of the multi-orbital Hubbard-Kanamori formalism \cite{Luo2013}.

-Here, the first term two terms gives the energy cost of having the electrons in the same or different orbitals at the same lattice site.
-The third term gives Hund's rule coupling that favours the ferromagnetic alignment of spins in the orbitals at the same lattice site.
+Here, the first two terms gives the energy cost of having the electrons in the same or different orbitals at the same lattice site.
+The third term defines the Hund's rule coupling that favours the ferromagnetic alignment of spins in the orbitals at the same lattice site.
 The relation $U^\prime$ = $U$ - $2J_\mathrm{H}$ between the Kanamori parameters \cite{Kanamori1963} has been used here.

 In the Hartree approximation, $H_\mathrm{1}$, $H_\mathrm{2}$, and $H_\mathrm{3}$ can be decoupled as

 where, $n_\mathrm{i,\alpha}$ = $n_\mathrm{i,\alpha,\uparrow}$ + $n_\mathrm{i,\alpha,\downarrow}$, is the total charge density of orbital $\alpha$ at site i.